godotengine/godot-docs/classes/class_rigidbody2d.rst

 :ref:`CenterOfMassMode<enum_RigidBody2D_CenterOfMassMode>` **CENTER_OF_MASS_MODE_AUTO** = ``0``

 In this mode, the body's center of mass is calculated automatically based on its shapes.
+This assumes that the shapes' origins are also their center of mass.

 .. _class_RigidBody2D_constant_CENTER_OF_MASS_MODE_CUSTOM: